Nicolai Vallys: Brøndby

 On 31 August 2022, it was confirmed that Vallys had joined Brøndby IF on a deal until June 2026.
 Brøndby reportedly paid DKK 22.5 million (€3 million).
 The move was regarded as controversial by some Brøndby supporters, as he had supported bitter rivals FC Copenhagen as a youth and hails from their home district of Østerbro.
 After Vallys' received threatening messages, director of sports Carsten V. Jensen, head coach Niels Frederiksen, and club captain Andreas Maxsø publicly criticised some fans' behaviour regarding the transfer.

 Vallys made his competitive debut for Brøndby on 4 September in a 2–0 league win away against AC Horsens at CASA Arena.
-He scored his first goal for the club in the following league game against Randers FC, his home debut at Brøndby Stadium, slotting home the 2–1 lead in a eventual 2–2 draw.
+He scored his first goal for the club in the following league game against Randers FC, his home debut at Brøndby Stadium, slotting home the 2–1 lead in an eventual 2–2 draw.
 On 19 February 2023, Vallys scored a hat-trick in Brøndby's spring opener against Horsens, which ended in a 5–2 victory.

+On 2 December 2023, Vallys was honoured with the Brøndby Player of the Year 2023 award.
+This recognition came after his remarkable performances throughout 2023, contributing 13 goals and five assists in 31 appearances and earning his first cap for the Denmark national team.

+International career

+In August 2023, Vallys received his first call-up to the Denmark national team by head coach Kasper Hjulmand, as a substitute for injured Mikkel Damsgaard, for two UEFA Euro 2024 qualifying matches against San Marino and Finland.